Rational partition models under iterative proportional scaling

-\begin{example} In Proposition \ref{prop:RemoveRepeatMLE} we see that the \multipart matrix obtained by removing all repeated columns from a \multipart matrix that satisfies the GRIP also satisfies the GRIP.
+\begin{example} In Proposition \ref{prop:RemoveRepeatMLE}, if one removes all repeated columns from a \multipart matrix that satisfies the GRIP, the result also satisfies the GRIP.
 The reverse is, however, not true.
 Consider the independence model from Example \ref{Ex:2x2Indep}.
 We see in that example that the IPS algorithm produces the MLE in one cycle.
 One can easily check that this model satisfies the GRIP as well, so this is not surprising.

 \end{example}